Stubbs the Zombie in Rebel Without a Pulse: Reception

 The Xbox version received "generally favorable reviews", while the PC version received "average" reviews, according to video game review aggregator Metacritic.
 Eurogamer claimed that the Xbox version had "lots of reasonable ideas that don't quite work" and "a general lack of cohesion".

 The game was perceived as "painfully short" and "linear", but "never boring".
 The game's environments were described as "nicely varied", noting that "places like Punchbowl, the city of the future, are extremely well designed and appropriately cool looking."
 The game's soundtrack received predominantly positive reviews.
 The character's voice acting was described as the element that "set the game apart", to the point of claiming that "Never before have the sounds of zombie moaning been done so well in a game."
 IGN emphasized the "futile cries from civilians and armed foes" and "squishy, scalp-munching sound effects" as elements contributing to a higher quality than the game's visuals.

 Detroit Free Press gave the Xbox version a score of all four stars, saying, "The chaos that ensues is as lighthearted as a blood-soaked zombiefest can be."
 CiN Weekly gave the same version a score of 78% and said, "Sure, it's not the most action-packed or finely tuned game, but there are enough clever attacks and humorous elements in Pulse to keep you playing through to see what other goodies - or appendages - they'll toss your way."
 However, The Sydney Morning Herald gave the game three-and-a-half stars out of five and called it "a brief ride and the action can become repetitive, but the sharp humour keeps you smiling."

 Stubbs the character was ranked second on EGM's Top Ten Badass Undead.

 The editors of Computer Games Magazine presented Stubbs the Zombie with their 2005 "Best Soundtrack" award.

 Cannibalism controversy

 Stubbs the Zombie, along with F.E.A.R., encountered controversy in November 2005 regarding cannibalism in games.
 NIMF's David Walsh and U.S. Senator Joe Lieberman also criticized the game as "cannibalistic" and harmful to underage children.
 Senator Lieberman stated "It's just the worst kind of message to kids, and furthermore it can harm the entirety of America's youth".
 Wideload Games responded by saying that Stubbs is a zombie, not a human cannibal.
 GamePolitics also chided the report, calling it "ridiculous" and citing 36 mainstream news outlets had picked the story immediately after the NIMF report.

 Soundtrack

-The soundtrack to Stubbs features covers of 50s and 60s-era songs performed by popular and upcoming alternative rock artists.
+The soundtrack to Stubbs features covers of '50s and '60s-era songs performed by popular and up-and-coming alternative rock artists.